stevans/minimal-mistakes/_pages/about.md

 I am a recent graduate from the astrophysics Ph.D. program at the University of Texas at Austin working in the field of galaxy evolution.
-My interest in using the scientific method to understand and solve problems has grown to include problems that impact humans in their day-to-day lives.
+My interest in using the scientific method to understand and solve problems has grown to include problems that impact people in their day-to-day lives.
 This has led me to pursue a career in data science.

 The root of my passion for astronomy lies in investigating large datasets to